midsandhighs/jira-to-omnifocus/readme.md

 - If a task is found that matches the current Jira issue key and issue status is one of the status indicators found in the `completedStatus` config, then the OmniFocus task is marked as complete.
 - Only OmniFocus tasks within the configured context are completed.
 Others will be ignored.
+- If you pass a set of arguments to the script (e.g. `jira-to-omnifocus.py PROJ1 PROJ2`), then those arguments will override the configured projects to be retrieved (i.e. it will only retrieve the projects with keys that match the passed in arguments)

 ## Useage